roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher Ch.
-02 ****** bysadkins116© The toys were an anal plug that was about a one and a half inch in diameter at the widest point, tapering down to about three quarters of an inch at the base.
+The toys were an anal plug that was about a one and a half inch in diameter at the widest point, tapering down to about three quarters of an inch at the base.
 It was about four inches in length.
 The other toy was a set of Ben-Wa balls.
 Sandy had put things in her ass before, but nothing this large, and the balls were larger than she had seen before as they were about two inches in diameter each.

  Sandy walked over to her desk, inserted the plug in her mouth and looked in her purse for some kind of lubricant to use on her ass.
 At the bottom of a side pocket she found a travel bottle on hand lotion.
 She quickly pulled up the dress and squirted the lotion down her crack.
 She then took her fingers and started to work the lotion up her ass, working first one then two fingers past her rosebud and into her ass.